 You have raltitrexed into your bloodstream (intravenously).
 You can have it through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
-Or you may have it through a central line, a portacath or a PICC line.
+Or you may have it through a central line, a portacath, or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+You have the tube put in before or during your course of treatment and it stays in place as long as you need it.

 You usually have raltitrexed chemotherapy as a 15 minute drip (infusion) every 3 weeks.
 Your doctors will discuss with you how many treatments you need.

 You have blood tests before starting treatment and regularly during your treatment.
 The tests check your levels of blood cells.
 They also check how well your liver and kidneys are working.

 We've listed the side effects associated with raltitrexed below.
 You can use the links to find out more about each side effect.
 Where there is no link, please go to our cancer drug side effects section or use the search box at the top of the page.

 You may have a few side effects.
 They may be mild or more severe.
 A side effect may get better or worse through your course of treatment.
 Or more side effects may develop as the course goes on.
 This depends on

 - How many times you've had the drug before